UBC-Thunderbots/Software/docs/getting-started.md

 ### Building from the command-line using the fuzzy finder

-We have a ./tbots.py test runner script in the src folder that will fuzzy find for targets.
+We have a `tbots.py` test runner script in the src folder that will fuzzy find for targets and call Bazel.
 For example,

 1. Build a specific target for running (for example): `./tbots.py build angletest`
 2. Run a specific target by running (for example): `./tbots.py run goalietactictest -t`